DAXGRID/open-ftth-development-setup/README.md

 ./scripts/setup.sh
 ```

-After the initial setup and keycloak is in a healthy state, run the follwing script.
-This setups keycloak with a default user, if you want to create a new user you will have to log into the keycloak backend and create it there.
+After the initial setup and Keycloak is in a healthy state, run the following script.
+This setups Keycloak with a default user, if you want to create a new user you will have to log into the Keycloak backend and create it there, the login information can be found querying the Kubernetes secret for Keycloak.

 ```sh
 ./scripts/keycloak/keycloak-default-setup.sh